ccorcos/doug/README.md

 ```js
 const config = require('doug/config')
 ```

+Using the doug script will also let you use your doug tool when it's globally installed using [`find-root`](https://www.npmjs.com/package/find-root) to resolve your project's root directory.

 Another way we want configure build tools is with commandline options.
 Doug uses [Vorpal](https://github.com/dthree/vorpal) for parsing and validating commandline arguments.
 Commandline options are usually specific to the command and let's define a command.
 I recommend breaking up commands into separate files so they're easily reusable if someone else wants to extend your Doug tool.